marcobeierer/joomla-gallery/README.md

 - fixed a routing issue
 - fixed lazy loading issue
 - refactored to use native Joomla cache for thumbnails and preview images
+- the protection of the images with a htaccess file is now optional

 ## Known Bugs